MidAmerican Wind to buy two California wind projects

-NEW YORK, Sept 30 (Reuters) - MidAmerican Wind agreed to buy two California wind projects from a unit of Terra-Gen Power, it said on Sunday, as the Berkshire Hathaway Inc- owned company looks to increase its renewable energy assets.
+NEW YORK (Reuters) - MidAmerican Wind agreed to buy two California wind projects from a unit of Terra-Gen Power, it said on Sunday, as the Berkshire Hathaway Inc- (BRKa.N) owned company looks to increase its renewable energy assets.

 MidAmerican Wind, part of MidAmerican Energy Holdings, agreed to buy two wind projects in California -- the Alta Wind VII and the Alta Wind IX.
 Together, the projects generate 300 megawatts of renewable energy.